MinaFoundation/mina-fungible-token/documentation/api.md

 - A string pointing to the source code of the contract -- when following the standard, this should point to the source of the standard implementation on github
 - A `UInt8` for the number of decimals
+- An optional `boolean` to signify whether token transfers should be enabled immediately.
+Unless this is supplied and set to `true`, the token contract will be in a paused state initially, and the `resume()` will need to be called before tokens can be minted or transferred.
+This is safer if you have a non-atomic deploy (i.e., if you do not have the admin contract deployed in the same transaction as the token contract itself).

 and initializes the state of the contract.
 Initially, the circulating supply is set to zero, as no tokens have been created yet.